MeteoSwiss/metsymb/CONTRIBUTING.md

 Here is a non-exhaustive list of symbols that will never be included in metsymb: :cloud:, :zap:, :cyclone:, :snowflake:, ... :scream: !

+## Package content

+What follows is a (brief) description of the more "exotic" files included in the metsymb repo.
+ - `.github`: contains all the Github-related magic, including custom issue templates, custom pull-request templates, and specific Actions for CI/CD purposes.

+ - `source/`: contains the actual metsymb TeX package files.
+These include:
+   * `manual_install.sh`: a crude, basic, absolutely-not-to-be-trusted bash script to automate the manual installation of the metsymb TeX package.
+   * `metsymb.sfd`: the FontForge save file, used to assign glyphs to characters.
+   * `metsymb.afm`, `metsymb.enc`, `metsymb.pfb`, `metsymb.tfm`, and `metsymb.otf`: the different font files required by LaTeX, generated using FontForge.
+   * `umetsymb.fd`, `metsymb.map`, `metsymb.ins`, `metsymb.dtx`: the actual LaTeX package files.
+   * `metsymb_mwe.py`, and `metsymb_mwe.mplstyle`: demo files to illustrate the use of metsymb with `matpolotlib`.
+With metsymb successfully installed, running `metsymb_mwe.py` will generate
+   `metsymb_mwe.png` and `metsymb_mwe.pdf`.
+   * `metsymb.pdf`: the compiled documentation of the metsymb TeX package.
+   * `testfont.pdf`: the metsymb font table (see below).

+ - `tickz_glyphs`: contains all the individual TikZ reference codes for the metsymb glyphs.
+Each glyph is designed inside a dedited `.tex` file, which gets compiled in a matching `.pdf` file.
+   The latter is then converted manually (see below) in a matching `.svg` file, that is used to load the symbol inside FontForge.

+ - `.gitattributes`: fine-tune which files get included in the Github release `.zip`, to ensure these are CTAN-ready.

 ## Contributing new symbols
 The addition of new symbols (or the modification of existing ones) is a three phase process: